Complete Mulhacen hiking guide: The top of the Iberian Peninsula!

 What to bring when trekking Mulhacen in 2 days

-This hike is also heavy on your knees, so if you tend to notice pain on long hikes, make sure you bring knee support.
 Lightweight or even ultralight trekking poles are also recommended here so you don’t carry too much weight, but the support is definitely useful.

-Depending on if you sleep in the guarded or ungraded refuges or if you opt for wild camping, you need different things for the night.
-Refugio de Poqueira sells single-use sheets, so I recommend bringing your own for the sake of the environment.
-The unguarded refuges don’t have any accessories, so you’ll need everything you bring tenting except the actual tent.
+Depending on whether you sleep in the guarded or unguarded shelters or if you opt for wild camping, you need different things for the night.

 Nights can get pretty cold.
-A tip I got from a fellow hiker before I went on the two-day trek was to bring an emergency blanket for the cold night (we had below zero and I only had a summer sleeping bag.)
-So I wrapped myself in the emergency blanket before slipping into the sleeping bag and I was sooo warm that night!
-Obviously with good layers of warm clothes on too.
+A tip I got from a fellow hiker before I went on the first two-day trek was to bring an emergency blanket for the cold night (we had below zero and I only had a summer sleeping bag.)
+It worked wonders.

 What to bring when hiking Mulhacen in 2 days: